VictorPronchev/CPAP/README.md

 the pandemic and in different treatment centres.
 Gas and electricity
 3. Incoming Gas Supply.
 a.
-All gas connectors and hoses must comply with ISO ?!?, ISO ?!?.
+All gas connectors and hoses must comply with ISO (to do:check old bg hospital probes).
 b.
-Must connect to wall pipeline oxygen supply via ?!? compatible probes (Schrader).
-If hose not permanently fixed to machine, then must connect with NIST (Non- Interchangeable Screw Thread to ?!?).
+Must connect to wall pipeline oxygen supply via (to do:check old bg hospital probes).
 Oxygen pipeline
 pressure is approximately 3.7 – 4.5 bar.
 c.
 Oxygen supply from wall outlets outside of ICU and theatres may be limited to